PsCustomObject/PsCustomObject.github.io/_posts/2019-01-02-PowerShell-Return-Continue-Explained.md

 ---
 title: "PowerShell Return and Continue - Explained"
-excerpt: "An introduction PowerShell statements.
+excerpt: "An introduction to PowerShell statements.
 In this post we will explore Return and Continue"
 categories:
   - PowerShell
   - Post Series - Statements